How does XBRL Work?

 |Company B (INR)||5000||6000|

-This standardisation affords immense power to XBRL.
+This standardization affords immense power to XBRL.
 But it does suffer from the need to have all companies’ financial statements in that format.
 This, in turn, depends on strong regulatory mandates.
 Singapore’s XBRL mandate is a step in the right direction, and more far-reaching mandates will only help streamline the reporting process.

-DataTracks is a global leader in preparation of financial statements in XBRL and iXBRL formats.
-With over 10 years’ experience, DataTracks prepares more than 12,000 XBRL statements annually for filing with regulators such as SEC in the United States, HMRC in the United Kingdom, Revenue in Ireland, ACRA in Singapore and MCA in India.
+DataTracks is a global leader in the XBRL preparation of financial statements in XBRL and iXBRL formats.
+With over 10 years’ of experience, DataTracks prepares more than 12,000 XBRL statements annually for filing with regulators such as SEC in the United States, HMRC in the United Kingdom, Revenue in Ireland, ACRA in Singapore and MCA in India.
 DataTracks provides world-class services with its team of certified accountants experienced in US GAAP, UK GAAP, India GAAP, SFRS and IFRS.